trajano/spring-cloud-demo/gateway-common/README.md

 What validations are done on the access token?

 > Only signature validation.
 As such there's no need for an `access_token` table.

+Why does gateway need to restart if the SSL certificate is updated by LetsEncrypt?

+> Limitation of Spring Webflux, it can only read the keystore at start up.
+It relies on the fact that there is multiple gateway instances and is configured to restart on `any` condition which is the default.
+>
+> The way it works is if there is a new certificate `acme` will update the value of the SHA512 of the updated store.
+>
+> The gateway server will check the value at the end of each request and when it completes it will set the `nodeUpdating` value to true and queue itself for termination.
+If it is already `true`, it will not do anything.
+>
+> When the gateway instance restarts, it clears of the `nodeUpdating` flag so the next request on the other server will have its turn to update.
+Only one should update at a time, but even if it is a race condition, it's still okay as everything will resolve in the end.
+>
+> Even if there is a service that forgets to clear the flag, any new instance will clear it of at startup.

+Why does gateway not use distroless Java?

+> It needs bash to set up some environment variables and fetch a copy of the key store from Redis to place it in the path before starting up the application.

+How do I integrate my own identity provider?

+> `simple-auth.enabled: false` and provide an implementation of IdentityService and a @RestController that extends AbstractAuthController with the authentication request type used by identity service passed in as a generic parameter.